seud0nym/tch-gui-unhide/utilities/README.md

 ```
 Note that the options to disable/enable EasyMesh are only applicable to devices with multiap installed.

-## dumaos-beta
+## dumaos
-Enables or disables the DumaOS beta on a DJA0231 running the 18.1.c.0514 or later firmware.
+Enables or disables DumaOS on a DJA0231 running the 18.1.c.0514 or later firmware, or a DJA0230 running 18.1.c.0549 or later.
 It also disables or enables reboot on core dump, because if DumaOS gets into trouble, the router will just continally reboot.

 This script supports 1 parameter: `-on` or `-off`
 - -on